QubitPi/Messier-61/docs/docs/development/ci-cd.md

 The documentation build is a 2-step process:

-1. A regular [Docusaurus `build`][Docusaurus Build] command that generates the static HTML of [documentation site][documentation]
+1. A regular [Docusaurus `build`][Docusaurus Build] command that generates the static doc HTML of [documentation site][documentation]
-2. An execution of TypeDoc Node API that generates the [Messier-61 API documentation][documentation on API]
+2. An execution of TypeDoc Node API that generates the [Messier-61 API documentation][API documentation]

 The output of both of the 2 steps above will be picked up and pushed to GitHub Pages for serving.